Insights

 3. The Self-Assessment System: Applicable for an individual in Malta who has not paid under the PT or FSS.
 The tax will be collected by 30th June of the year following which the income has been received.

-Last, but not the least, Malta does not levy inheritance tax.
+Finally, Malta does not levy inheritance tax.
 However, the causa mortis transfer of shares in Maltese companies and immovable property situated in Malta are subject to stamp duty.

-The causa mortis transfer of immovable property in Malta is subject to stamp duty that needs to be paid by the person transferring at the rate of 5% on the market value of the property at the time of transfer.
+In addition, the causa mortis transfer of immovable property in Malta is subject to stamp duty that needs to be paid by the person transferring at the rate of 5% on the market value of the property at the time of transfer.

-The causa mortis transfer of shares in Maltese companies is subject to stamp duty at the rate of 2% of the market value of the shares transferred or at the rate of 5% if the company owns immovable property situated in Malta.
+Moreover, the causa mortis transfer of shares in Maltese companies is subject to stamp duty at the rate of 2% of the market value of the shares transferred or at the rate of 5% if the company owns immovable property situated in Malta.
 Certain transfers of shares in Maltese companies may be exempt from stamp duty.

 Social Security Contributions in Malta